Best Mattress for Side Sleepers: Tested for Hip and Shoulder Pain

 Buying Guide: The Physics of Side Sleeping

 When you lie on your side, your shoulder and hip stick out.
-A good mattress must allow these points to sink in about 2-3 inches.
-If the bed is too firm, your shoulder buckles, crunching your neck.
+A good mattress must allow these points to sink in while keeping your spine level.

 Expert FAQ